misterblack1/trs80-diagnosticrom/README.md

 - The diagnostic ROM **must** be installed into U104 on the TRS-80 Model 3.
 You must use a 2364 to 27XXX adapter.
 The one Adrian used is made for 27128 devices, but it works just fine with 2764 and more conveniently 28B64C (EEPROMs.)
 - You can also use this same adapter in U105 (for testing replacement of that ROM, **not** for running this diagnostic ROM).
 You can use a normal 2716 in U106 if you need to test replacing that ROM.
 - You do not need to have any ROM installed in U105 or U106 during the test, as they are not used by the diagnostics.
 A bad ROM in one of those sockets could cause the computer to not work, so if even this diagnostic ROM does not work, it would be advisable to try pulling those ROMs.
 - You do not need the interconnect between JP1A and JP1B.
-This use used by onlythe floppy and serial board.
+This use used by only the floppy and serial board.
 The system will operate fine without the interconnect, but you will not be able to use the floppy or serial port.

 ## Knowing what might be wrong